ndronos/c-nomorph/HowStufWorks.md

 for the program, even if the `main` function calls other functions within it.

+Functions other than main have a definition and one more function calls.
+A function call is a statement or part of a statement within another function.
+The function call names the function it's calling followed by parentheses.

 (HowStuffWorks, 2017) pp. 5 & 12
 ```